BaiWeilong/Cohort_Analysis_for_E-commerce/README.md

 - **Optimizing retention strategies**: Recommendations for improving customer engagement.

 This analysis helps businesses increase repeat purchase conversion rates and enhance customer interaction.

----

-### 🚀 How to Use?

-1. Prepare a CSV file with order data.
-2. Run `cohort_analysis_ecommerce.py` to process the data.
-3. Review the visualization and gain insights for marketing strategies.

----

-**🔍 Ready to analyze?** Start now! 📊